Poison Ivy Rash in Children

 Call the healthcare provider if your child:

-- Has the rash on his or her face
+Has the rash on their face or genitals

-- Has a rash on a large part of his or her body
+Has a rash on a large part of their body

 In these cases, your child's healthcare provider may prescribe a prescription medicine

-What are the possible complications of poison ivy rash in a child?
+What are possible complications of poison ivy rash in a child?

 What can I do to prevent poison ivy rash in my child?

-A poison ivy rash can be prevented by avoiding contact with the plant.
+A poison ivy rash can be prevented by staying away from the plant.
+Creams containing

-The rash can’t spread from one person to another.
-But oil on your child’s skin can
+The rash can’t spread from person to person.
+But oil on your child’s skin can spread

 where the plants grow.

-- Wash your child's clothes and shoes right after he or she has been in areas where
+Wash your child's clothes and shoes right after they have been in areas where the

-Wash your pet after is has contact with the plant.
+Wash your pet after it has had contact with the plant.

-- Make sure your child showers or bathes with soap and warm water if he or she has been
+Make sure your child showers or bathes with soap and warm water if they have been

 in an area where the plants grow.
 To remove all plant oil, help your child wash all